espressif/esptool/docs/en/troubleshooting.rst

 Troubleshooting
 ===============

 Flashing problems can be fiddly to troubleshoot.
+The underlying issue can be caused by the drivers, OS, hardware, or even a combination of these.
+If your board is a custom design, check the `ESP Hardware Design Guidelines <https://docs.espressif.com/projects/esp-hardware-design-guidelines/>`_ or consider using our `free-of-charge schematic and PCB review service <https://www.espressif.com/en/contact-us/circuit-schematic-pcb-design-review>`_.

-Try the suggestions here if you're having problems:
+Try the following suggestions if your issues persist:

 Bootloader Won't Respond
 ------------------------